lixingcong/minivtun-openwrt/README.md

 This repo is an unoffical port for openwrt, if you prefer the offical one, please visit [minivtun-tools](https://github.com/rssnsj/network-feeds/tree/master/minivtun-tools).

-The default route and init.d files was copied from [openwrt-shadowvpn](https://github.com/aa65535/openwrt-shadowvpn).
-I am so lazy!

 ### For Linux

 Show you the Offical compile guide below